 How much does a 3 star hotel in Berea cost per night?

-What are the best Choice Hotels branded hotels in Berea?
+What are the most popular Choice Hotels branded hotels in Berea?

-Quality Inn, Comfort Suites and Quality Inn are the best rated Choice Hotels branded hotels (based on HotelPlanner reviews score).
+Quality Inn, Quality Inn and Clarion Pointe are the best rated Choice Hotels branded hotels (based on HotelPlanner reviews score).